• Skip to primary navigation

 Pour this into your egg mixture and this time only mix to combine.

-Next, mix your flour, salt, and cocoa powder together in a small bowl, then add this to the egg mixture as well.
+Next, mix your flour, salt, and cocoa powder in a small bowl, then add this to the egg mixture as well.
 This is only mixed to combine as well.

 Pour into your prepared pan and bake for 45-47 minutes.
 The worst thing you can do for these brownies is to overbake, so keep an eye on that time!